onc-healthit/daf-research/README.md

 5. Inspecting the database: To inspect the database, if you have not installed derby please follow derby installation instruction below.

-* Connect to the database using instructions below and verify the C1 capability by executing select statements.
+* Connect to the database using verification instructions below and verify the C1 capability by executing select statements.

 Note: The PCORnetDB is present in C:\Temp, if not it is easier if you are in the directory where the DB is present before you execute this command.

+Verification Instructions:

 * C:\Temp>%DERBY_INSTALL%\bin\ij
 * connect 'jdbc:derby:PCORnetDB';